-At Killara High School a short introductory course in library use and research skills is conducted for all Year 7 and new students by the teacher-librarian.
+At Killara High School a short introductory course in library use and research skills is conducted for Year 7 and all new students by the teacher-librarian.
+Since these skills have relevance in some degree to all subject areas, they need to be continually applied and reinforced throughout the remainder of Years 7-10 in a cooperative effort by both the subject teacher and the teacher-librarian.

-Expectations for use of the Library